 When I was a little girl, my mom had this bracelet that always caught my attention.
 She called it a scarab bracelet, and it had many different colored rocks that were etched and encircled by gold.
 Each of the encircled stones were connected to one another, forming the bracelet.
 I loved that bracelet because it was so colorful, and as a young girl, I thought it was so ritzy.
-I haven’t seen the bracelet for years, but when Jenny and I went to Egypt, I discovered the scarab beetle was more than just a cool piece included in beautiful jewelry.
-It was scary to the ancient Egyptians.
+I haven’t seen the bracelet for years, but when I went to Egypt, I discovered the scarab beetle in Ancient Egypt was more than just a cool piece included in beautiful jewelry.
+The scarab was scary to the ancient Egyptians.
 I found this one of the quite unusual Ancient Egypt facts—a scarab, or dung, beetle was sacred?
 How?
 Why? however the Scarab statue in Karnak Temple is believed to bring luck when you walk like an Egyptian : ) around it.

 What the Scarab meant in Ancient Egypt?

 First, let’s understand what the beetle does.
 Ancient Egyptians symbolized God Khepri by a sacred scarab beetle.
 A beetle creates a mud ball and continues to roll that ball until it is larger than itself.
 While it rolls the mud ball, it lays eggs inside.
 Those eggs are protected from the weather by the mud that surrounds it, and the eggs are also surrounded by the nutrients it needs to grow.
 Eventually, new life in the form of hatching larvae comes from the mud ball.
 In ancient Egypt, farmers saw this process, and they reflected on the idea of rebirth—life coming from the earth.
 In addition, they ascribed the same attributes to the god Kehpri.
 Ancient Egyptians depicted him as a beetle who would roll the sun into the sky every morning.
 And every morning became a new beginning ready for life to begin.